CesareDev/todo/README.md

 ```

 This works if you have the `todo` executable in your `PATH`.
 If you don't want to add the executable to your `PATH` you can use the full path to the executable.
 Obviously you must not edit the generated `.todo` file manually.

-## Limitations

-For now the tool can't delete single reminders.
-You have to call `todo -c` to clean all the reminders file.